This is our story:

 Graboyes is again listed as one of Inc. Magazine’s Fastest Growing Companies.

-Graboyes Commercial Window Company announces that Ellis Guiles is its new president when Guiles and his investment partners acquire the company from previous owners Tricia and John Scott and founder Terry Graboyes.
-With the new ownership, Graboyes Commercial begins the process of registering as a Minority Business Enterprise (MBE) and begins expanding its smart envelope and building performance position within the sustainable building market of the Mid-Atlantic region.
+Graboyes Commercial Window Company announces that Ellis Guiles is its new president when Guiles and investment partners acquire the company.
+With the new ownership, Graboyes Commercial registers as a Minority Business Enterprise (MBE) and begins expanding its offerings and building its smart envelope and building performance position within the sustainable building market of the Mid-Atlantic region.